-The salmon fishing season starts between February and April and ends at the end of September or October, depending on the fishing region.
+The salmon fishing season starts between February and April and ends at the end of September or October.
 That means that autumn is the perfect time to stock up your freezer with fresh and in season salmon.

 The British tomato season starts in June and runs all the way until October, making the start of autumn the perfect time to incorporate these juicy fruits into your diet.
 Not only are they delicious and nutritious, but they also contribute towards a healthy heart.

 Both raw and cooked tomatoes provide health benefits and contain vitamin A, vitamin C and lycopene.

 Tomatoes are very versatile and are the base of many autumnal dishes.
 If you find yourself with a glut of tomatoes at the end of the season, why not try batch cooking a basic tomato sauce, adding garlic and onions for extra flavour and added health benefits and freeze it and use throughout the winter.

 Freezer friendly tomato sauce: Fry some chopped onions and garlic in olive oil, then add your chopped, ripe tomatoes (skin, seeds and all) and any herbs you like.
 Here’s how to freeze fresh herbs.
 Cook it all together until the tomatoes release all of their delicious juices.
 Let your sauce cool down and portion it into freezer bags.

 Top tip: Lay your bags of tomato sauce flat before you freeze them.
 This makes it far easier store if you have limited freezer space.